Practical work with model architecture in Engee

 -

-Combine the desired blocks into a subsystem with the key combination Shift+ЛКМ and select Enabled Subsystem:
+Combine the necessary blocks into a subsystem using a keyboard shortcut Shift+LKM and choose Enabled Subsystem:

-In case of merging into an activatable subsystem with a key combination, the block Enable will be added automatically.
+If combined into an activated subsystem using a key combination, the block Enable it will be added automatically.

-Triggered Subsystem - is a type of block Subsystem whose execution is initiated by an external trigger signal.
-A Triggered Subsystem will be executed once per step when the value of the control signal changes in the specified manner.
+Triggered Subsystem — this is a type of block Subsystem, the execution of which is initiated by an external trigger signal.
+The triggered subsystem will be executed once at each step when the value of the control signal is changed in the specified way.

 -